abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 ## Ajahn Jotipālo • July 2013

-One word mentioned in the Mettā Sutta is *nipako.* It is often translated as wise, chief, or highest.
+One word mentioned in the Mettā Sutta is *nipako*.
+It is often translated as wise, chief, or highest.
 Bhikkhu Bodhi translates it as discretion and talks about it in terms of worldly skills or practical wisdom.
 One way to reflect on this translation of nipako is in the realm